 CBD for Pain

-The classic symptom of RLS is pain in the legs that get worse at night.
+The classic symptom of RLS is a pain in the legs that get worse at night.
 It’s often described as throbbing, pulling, crawling pain inside the legs, and some also describe it as an itching and electric pain.
 The pain becomes severe when resting or sleeping, and an uncontrollable urge to move the legs often temporarily relieves the unpleasant sensation.

 CBD produces strong analgesic effects when it binds to the vanilloid, adenosine, and PPARy receptors.
 These receptors play active roles in controlling pain sensation.